 Cratering, which is considered to be a different failure mechanism, can also manifest as a lifted ball, with the Si underneath the bond pad coming off with the bond.
 Excessive probing and overbonding are common causes of cratering.
 Similarly, bond pad peel-off, or the mechanism wherein the bond pad metal peels off from the barrier metal or substrate, can result in ball lifting.

-Fig 3.
-Photo of a bond pad crater
+Figure 3: Photo of bond pad crater

-Fig 4.
-Photo of a bond pad metal peel-off that led to ball lifting
+Figure 4: Photo of bond pad metal peel-off that led to ball lifting

 This Application Note includes excerpts from the following: